Iliannnn/Imagehost/README.md

 # Editing the front-end

 Some useful info for editing the pages:
-- Every page has its own stylesheet in the `css` folder, just look at the names of the stylesheets and you will understand which page belongs to which page!
+- Every page has its own stylesheet in the `css` folder, just look at the names of the stylesheets and you will understand which page belongs to which page I think!

 - Don't change the `php` if you have no experience with it, you are free to use the html, as long as you don't adjust the actions and methods in the forms..